 Annual progress reviews are an opportunity for you and your supervisor to reflect on, review and forward plan your research.
-It is designed to be a positive and productive experience.
+It’s designed to be a positive and productive experience.
 Learn all about the annual progress review process for new and continuing research candidates.

-If you require further details on doing postgraduate research at UNSW, contact the Graduate Research School (GRS).
+For further details on doing postgraduate research at UNSW, contact the Graduate Research School (GRS).
 The GRS is the central administration and support unit for all higher degree research candidates at UNSW.
-Whether you are a current research candidate or a prospective one thinking about your research career, this site will provide you with all the information you need about postgraduate research degrees at UNSW.
+Whether you’re a current research candidate or a prospective one thinking about your research career, you’ll find the information you need on postgraduate research degrees at UNSW.

 If you have completed a coursework Masters degree from the School of Population Health, you will be considered for entry to our PhD program if you have a suitable research proposal and the agreement of two potential supervisors, in addition to other criteria.